zilishen/documentation/content/nms/nim/about/templates/json-schema-reference.md

 In NGINX Instance Manager, we support a specific set of common features from the JSON Schema:

 - **Type**: This defines the kind of data a field can hold.
 More information is available at [Type Definitions](https://json-schema.org/understanding-json-schema/reference/type.html).
-Currently, our support is for fields that can either be a `string` or an array with just one `string`.
-Exceptionally, we also handle fields defined with two types, where one is `null` (like `["object", "null"]`).
-Here, we ignore the `null` and focus on the other type.
-This approach matches the needs of our backend, which also uses JSON Schema.

   Supported types include:
   - [Boolean](#boolean-field): True or false values.
   - [String](#string-field): Text.
   - [Numeric](#numeric-field): Numbers, both whole and decimal.
   - [Object](#object-field): Structures with named properties.
   - [Array](#array-field): Lists of items.

-- **Title**: A clear, friendly name for a form field, telling users what information is needed.
-For more on this, visit [Generic Keywords](https://json-schema.org/understanding-json-schema/reference/generic.html).
+- **Title**: A descriptive, user-friendly name for each form field, indicating the required information.
+For further details, refer to [Generic Keywords](https://json-schema.org/understanding-json-schema/reference/generic.html).
-- **Description**: Helps users understand what to enter into a field.
-See [Generic Keywords](https://json-schema.org/understanding-json-schema/reference/generic.html) for additional details.

-This chosen set of JSON Schema features makes the dynamic form builder in NGINX Instance Manager straightforward to use while covering the usual needs for configuring NGINX.
-It helps make the configuration process clearer and reduces mistakes, allowing users to configure and manage NGINX instances with ease.
+- **Description**: Text that assists users in filling out fields by providing guidance on what information should be entered.
+For more information, refer to [Generic Keywords](https://json-schema.org/understanding-json-schema/reference/generic.html).

 ### Boolean field